cortalo/pdfreader/README.md

 **Setup (Do this once):**
 1. Pair both devices in Android Bluetooth settings first
-2. Install the app on both devices
+2. Download the apk from release.
+Install the app on both devices

 **Start Reading Session:**